Open-ET/flux-data-qaqc/docs/source/closure_explanation.rst

 Step 0, manual cleaning of poor quality data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below we can see that the measured time series of net radiation (:math:`Rn`) has some periods of poor quality data.
+Below we can see that the daily time series of net radiation (:math:`Rn`) has some periods of poor quality data.
 This is a common issue due, e.g. to instrumentation problems, that cannot always be avoided.
+In this case the sensor did not record values at night (or they were not provided with the data) when :math:`Rn` values are lower for several days (e.g. around 8/26/2014) which resulted in overestimates of daily mean :math:`Rn` during these periods.
-Therefore, manual inspection and pre-filtering of poor quality data before proceeding with energy balance closure corrections is often necessary.
+Therefore, manual inspection and pre-filtering of poor quality data (or in this case several systematic sub-daily data gaps) before proceeding with energy balance closure corrections is often necessary.

 .. raw:: html